gogatekeeper/gatekeeper/docs/content/_index.md

   - args:
       - --client-id=dashboard
       - --no-redirects=false # this option will ensure there WILL BE redirects to keycloak server
+      - --no-redirect-paths=["/api/v1/.*"] # this option will ensure there WILL BE NO redirects to keycloak server for specified paths
       - --no-proxy=true # this option will ensure that request will be not forwarded to upstream
       - --listen=0.0.0.0:4180
       - --discovery-url=https://keycloak-dns-name/realms/censored